blinkmaker/blinkmaker.github.io/README.md

 ## Welcome to my GitHub website repository

-Have a look at my other repositories where i upload and maintain my past and current projects.
-I provide the source code and if applicable, the design CAD files.
-It's fully open source in following the maker culture.
-Explore, download and experiment!
+Have a look at my personal projects!
+I try to maintain all my past and current projects.
+I also provide the source code and if applicable, the CAD files to 3D print.
+Browse, download and experiment!
 Your feedback is very welcome.
-You can follow me and comment.
+Feel free to follow and comment.